-The WFD status of the coastal water body, within which the shellfish area is situated, is 'high' and therefore satisfactory.
-The Oily River which discharges into the shellfish area is 'good' and therefore satisfactory (Map 12).
+The WFD status of the coastal water body within which the shellfish area is situated is 'good' and therefore satisfactory; however, this status was extrapolated from similar water body types.
+The River Dawros which discharges into the designated shellfish area is 'moderate' and therefore unsatisfactory, reflecting the results of macroinvertebrate sampling.
+The Traheen River, which also discharges into the designated shellfish area, is 'high' and therefore satisfactory (Map 12).